testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #draft`

 :white_check_mark:  **Do:** Put an invalid message in the queue, assert that hell does not break loose.
 More specifically, check that a proper monitoring metric is fired, the message is rejected and the queue consumer stays alive.
 Poisoned messages are a known MQ phenomena where some invalid/old messages in the queue cause the handler to crash.
-For example, when wrong messages schema is stored in a
+For example, when wrong messages schema is stored in a queues and the consumer is not ready for this schema.
+Since the consumer crashes, the messages are being served again and again and can paralyze an app.
+One should not assume

 Ideas: Assert keep fetching more + Nack, see DLQ bullet, metric, fail fast, paralyze apps,